grantfitzsimmons/portfolio/src/content/post/geospecify/index.md

 #### Phase 1 (Complete)**

 The first phase involved gathering use cases, information models, and best practices.
 [Ben Norton](https://orcid.org/0000-0002-5819-9134), who has extensive experience working with Specify as well as being a data scientist and curation specialist, spearheaded this effort.
+Ben did an excellent job collecting and evluating data models from various institutions, identifying commonalities and differences, and distilling this information into a series of comprehensive documents for our review.
+He was generous in his time and expertise, guiding us through the complexities of geological collections and helping us understand the unique challenges faced by the community.
+Regular meetings with him and our team provided the clarity and direction we needed to move forward.

 I had the privilege of conducting interviews with geological curators and researchers, which provided invaluable insights into the challenges and needs of the community.
 This foundational work was crucial in shaping our approach.